Read time 5 minutes

 Users might find it surprising that Outlook does not display any errors regarding the absence of the OST file until they intentionally attempt to access it.
 However, several underlying reasons can contribute to this error, and a few of them are outlined below:

 A corrupt OST file

-The OST file may have become corrupt and remain inaccessible to the Outlook application.
-That may be the reason why the application could not find it.
+The OST file could have become corrupted, rendering it inaccessible to the Outlook application.
+This could be the underlying reason why the application is unable to locate it.

 Large-sized OST file

 It is recommended to keep the size of the OST file to a manageable size, and when the OST file oversized, then Outlook will have to take more effort in loading the file.
 Sometimes, Outlook cannot load the file and show the error that it did not find the OST file.

 The hard-drive sector has crashed

 If the sector of the hard drive where the OST file was saved becomes corrupt, then Outlook will not find it and show you the error.
 Now the OST file will be inaccessible and you cannot perform the basic operation like change the location of OST file, searching the mailbox data, or accessing it.

 Sudden power failure